rbuurma/presentations/delaware.md

 ---

-## new histories for thinking like a humanist about information
+## new histories for literature and information

 ---